penrose/penrose/CONTRIBUTING.md

 If you hit any snags in the process, run into bugs, or just have questions, please file an issue!

+## Release

+Our repo uses [semantic versioning][] and maintains the same version number for all packages.
+Generally speaking, we release new versions whenever new features are introduced (PRs with `feat` tag).
+Here are the steps for creating new releases.

+- Make sure all PRs for the upcoming release are merged.
+Switch to `main` and check `git status` to make sure it's clean and up-to-date.
+- At repo root, run `yarn new-version` to create a new version.
+  - Note that the this script does not modify the Rust crate version in `packages/optimizer/Cargo.{toml,lock}`, which currently must be manually updated.
+- Run `yarn format` to clean up auto-generated file changes.
+- Create a new branch (`git switch --create release-X.Y.Z`) from main and commit the changes.
+- Open a new PR with a title `chore: bump version to X.Y.Z` and merge after CI passes.
+- Create a new [GitHub release][].
+- CI will run after the new release is created, automatically publishing packages to npm.

 [`wasm-bindgen` cli]: https://rustwasm.github.io/wasm-bindgen/reference/cli.html#installation
 [branch]: https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging
 [ci]: https://docs.github.com/en/actions